 True, there is always some gas in the digestive tract as starch and complex sugars for instance aren’t easily digested.
 They are then fermented by bacteria and this is what produces gas.
 You can solve this flatulence issue by investing in a slow-feeder bowl for your pet and also looking as smaller, more frequent meals as opposed to two large ones.

-Of course, diet as always, plays a huge role in gas formation and there are certain foods that are particularly gas forming.
-If you are feeding your boxer a commercially manufactured dog food, make sure that it is the very best quality, vet recommended food.
+Of course, diet as always, plays a huge role in gas formation and there are certain foods that are particularly gas-forming.
+If you are feeding your boxer commercially manufactured dog food, make sure that it is the very best quality, vet-recommended food.

 They Like Chewing on Things